 is responsible for coordinating the discharge and transportation

 of patients returning to their point of origin, or other destinations, as authorized.

 Patients requiring continuing care are returned as soon as appropriate care is available

 in the area from which they were evacuated and the patient can be transported safely.

-(ASD(HD&ASA)), under the authority, direction, and control of the Under Secretary
+(ASD(HD&GS)), under the authority, direction, and control of the Under Secretary

 of Defense for Policy USD(P), exercises overall supervision of homeland defense